OpenMW/openmw/docs/openmw-stage1.md

 # Scripting

+*Important: The following is a draft for a scripting language titles oldscript+ in the forum discussions.
+We will not go down this implementation route.
+But this section is still relevant because newscript has to cover all functionality listed here.*

 Note: Extensions to the scripting language in form of new instructions and functions are distributed over this entire document.
 In some cases features may require additional functions that return the value of certain fields of certain records.
 These functions are usually not listed explicitly and are left as an exercise to the reader.

 ## Language Version